nextcloud/documentation/developer_manual/app/container.rst

 ===============================================
 .. versionadded:: 8

-Since Nextcloud 8 it is possible to omit the **appinfo/application.php** and use automatic dependency assembly instead.
+It is possible to omit the **appinfo/application.php** and use automatic dependency assembly instead.

 How does automatic assembly work
 --------------------------------